 When a cat watches through a window what it would prey on if it were outside, it often emits a strange chattering noise with its mouth slightly open.
 Its jaw also opens and closes quickly at the same time.

 This noise is thought to be a sign of excitement coupled with the stress of not being able to get at the creature it is watching.

 There’s a particular sound you’ll hear from a Maine Coon and that’s the meow attempted through a mouthful of something that’s intended as a present for you.

-Some people’s Maine Coons bring them a favorite toy as a gift but when I hear this noise it’s always a dead creature they have just caught in the garden as a gift especially for me.
+Some people’s Maine Coons bring them a favorite toy as a gift but when I hear this noise it’s always a dead creature they have just caught in the garden as a gift, especially for me.

 Your cat is genuinely trying to please you, so act that way.
-Say thank you, show your appreciation of its hunting skills and then distract it away from the area so you can clear up the “gift”.
+Say thank you, show your appreciation for its hunting skills and then distract it away from the area so you can clear up the “gift”.